2.1 Statement of Compliance

 Goods & Service Tax (GST) on acquisition of assets or on incurring expenses:

-Ý When the tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case, the tax paid is recognised as part of the cost of acquisition of the asset or as part of the expense item, as applicable
+Ý When the tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case, the tax paid is recognized as part of the cost of acquisition of the asset or as part of the expense item, as applicable

 Ý When receivables and payables are stated with the amount of tax included